-ACODEM health psychologist Juan Portillo Rivas proposes a NeuronUP activity to work on the cognitive alterations associated with people with multiple sclerosis.
+ACODEM clinical psychologist Juan Portillo Rivas proposes to us a NeuronUP activity to work on cognitive impairments associated with people with multiple sclerosis.

-Taking into account the eminently practical and functional philosophy of NeuronUP, we have found it useful, practical and enjoyable to use an activity of the platform to make a brief and simple review of aspects related to cognitive impairment associated with multiple sclerosis (MS).
-If you are interested in more theoretical information about this disease, I encourage you to consult our website of the Asociación Cordobesa de Esclerosis Múltiple (Multiple Sclerosis Association of Cordoba).
+Taking into account NeuronUP’s eminently practical and functional philosophy, it seemed useful, practical, and enjoyable to use an activity from the platform to make a brief and simple review of aspects related to the cognitive decline associated with multiple sclerosis (MS).
+If you are interested in more theoretical information about this disease, I encourage you to consult our website of the Córdoba Association of Multiple Sclerosis, it would be more

 Some preliminary considerations

-- Not all people diagnosed with MS end up suffering cognitive impairment or alterations.
-According to Fisher (2001), cognitive impairment affects between 40 and 60% of people with MS.
+- Not all people diagnosed with MS end up suffering cognitive decline or impairments.
+According to Fisher (2001), cognitive impairment affects between 40% and 60% of people with MS.

-- The main characteristic of cognitive impairment in MS is its heterogeneity and variability among subjects, so it is risky to propose profiles of cognitive deficits in MS.
+- The main characteristic of cognitive impairments in MS is their heterogeneity and variability between individuals, so it is risky to propose cognitive deficit profiles in MS.

-- Even so, according to Cummings and Benson (1984), we could speak of a profile of cognitive alterations associated with MS, characterized by the presence of problems of processing speed, attention and concentration, memory and executive functions.
+- Even so, according to Cummings and Benson (1984) one could speak of a profile of cognitive impairments associated with MS, characterized by the presence of problems with processing speed, attention and concentration, memory, and executive functions.

-Based on this profile, I propose an activity with which we can work on all these functions in a single exercise.
+Based on this profile, I propose an activity with which we can work all those functions in a single exercise.

-The most comprehensive cognitive exercise for people with multiple sclerosis: Find the missing numbers.
+The most complete cognitive exercise for people with multiple sclerosis: Find the missing numbers

 The specific activity is Find the missing numbers.
-Most of you who use the platform will know it; for those who don’t, we explain it to you.
+Most of you who use the platform will know it; for those who don’t, we’ll explain it.

-It consists of finding a series of missing numbers in a given sequence.
+It involves searching for a series of numbers that are missing from a given sequence.

 - Sequence from 1 to 50,

-- between 4 and 7 minutes, depending on each subject,
+- between 4 and 7 minutes, depending on the individual,

-- missing numbers are not written until all are found,
+- the missing numbers are not written down until they are all found,

-- goal of the session: 3 good exercises in a row or 4 alternating good ones,
+- session goal: 3 successful exercises in a row or 4 successful alternating ones,

-- always try to start with a baseline that is adjusted to the subject’s situation, and manipulate variables according to the results,
+- always try to start with a baseline that is adjusted to the individual’s situation, and manipulate variables according to the results,

-- set a target result at the beginning of the session.
+- set a performance goal at the start of the session.

-Below, we explain how we use this exercise for people with multiple sclerosis to work on the following executive functions.
+Below, we explain how we use this exercise for people with multiple sclerosis with the aim of working on the following executive functions.

 To work on processing speed

-The variable to manipulate is the time limit to perform the exercise.
-In fact, any activity or exercise, for whatever function, to which we place a time limit, becomes an exercise for processing speed.
+The variable to manipulate is the time limit to complete the exercise.
+In fact, any activity or exercise, for whatever function, to which we set a time limit, becomes an exercise for processing speed.

 To work on memory

-Contrary to the original exercise, the boxes with the empty numbers are not cancelled one by one when they are found, but the subject has to “keep in memory” all the numbers until he finds the last one, which is when he writes them all down.
+Unlike the original exercise, the boxes with the empty numbers are not cleared one by one when they are found; instead, the participant has to “store in memory” all the numbers until they find the last one, which is when they write them all down.

-I gradually manipulate the amount of missing numbers to be recoded.
+I gradually manipulate the number of missing numbers to remember.

 To work on sustained attention and concentration